JeffCarpenter/gitea-feed-workaround/README.md

 Gitea Feed Workaround Script
 ============================

-A relatively simple workaround for generating RSS feeds that represent changes to commits, releases, and issues on Gitea.
+A relatively simple script for generating RSS feeds for commits, releases, and issues on Gitea.

 #### FEATURES

-- Generates feeds for commits, releases, and issues
+- Generate feeds for commits, releases, and issues
-- Restricts feeds based on the repository visibility
+- Selectively generate feeds based on the repository visibility
-- Supports arbitrary in-band announcements
+- Post in-band feed announcements
+- Easily import all feeds in other software as OPML or plain-text
-- Very configurable and easily modifiable
+- Configure and modify easily and freely

 #### CAVEATS

-- Computationally inefficient, likely will scale poorly with repository count
+- Computationally inefficient; likely scales poorly with repository count and activity
-- Only sqlite3-based installations are supported (other databases are possible with tinkering)
+- Only sqlite3 databases are currently supported
-- Only GNU/Linux was considered.
+- Only GNU/Linux is currently supported
 - No localization support

+#### COMPATIBILITY

+This script has been confirmed to work with Gitea version 1.11.0.
+Newer and older versions may work but are untested.

 #### Screenshots